 Paying with Financial Aid

-- Residents paying their first and third quarterly bills with financial aid awards have extended due dates.
+- Residents paying their Housing bills with financial aid awards have extended due dates.
 Check the billing schedule for details on these specific due dates.

 - Financial aid money is not forwarded directly to University Housing and it is the responsibility of the student to ensure that payment is made.